Annie Wersching: Career

 After her two-season stint in 24, Wersching guest starred on various shows, including CSI, NCIS, Rizzoli & Isles, Hawaii Five-0, Body of Proof, Dallas, Revolution, Castle, Blue Bloods, The Vampire Diaries, and Touch.

 Wersching played in the 2009 Taco Bell All-Star Legends and Celebrity Softball Game.

 In December 2012, it was revealed that in the PlayStation 3 exclusive The Last of Us, Wersching was the voice and motion-capture actor of the character Tess.
 Her character was teased on Geoff Keighley's Twitter account before she was finally revealed in the story trailer shown on Spike Video Game Awards on December 7, 2012.

 In 2014, she was a series regular for the first season of the Amazon Prime crime show Bosch.
 In 2022, she returned to the Star Trek franchise to play the Borg Queen in the second season of Star Trek: Picard.
 From 2017 to 2019, she had a main cast role playing Leslie Dean in the Hulu/Marvel original series Runaways.
 Between 2019 and 2022, she had a recurring role as Rosalind Dyer in The Rookie.

-Personal life, illness, and death
+Personal life and death

 Wersching married actor and comedian Stephen Full at their Los Angeles home in September 2009.
 They had three sons together.

-Wersching was diagnosed with cancer in mid-2020, though she kept her diagnosis private and continued to act afterward.
-She died in Los Angeles, California, from adenoid cystic carcinoma on January 29, 2023, at age 45.
+Wersching was diagnosed with cancer in mid-2020, which she kept private, and continued to act.
+She died from cancer on January 29, 2023, in Los Angeles, California, at age 45.